jtc2/THavalon/README.md

 ### Team Building Phase
 These rule changes are designed to speed up the game and to encourage more thoughtful choices about Approving or Rejecting a mission proposal.

+#### First Round Proposals
+The way Teams are proposed on the First round is slightly different than the rest of the game.
+Instead of five proposals which are each voted on sequentially, there are only two proposals for the first round.
+After everyone has seen their role information, two players are selected at random (with a third player chosen to begin the 2nd round).

+These two players each propose a team of the appropriate number of people for the first Round (2 for games of 5, 6 or 7 players, 3 for games of 8, 9 or 10 players).
+Everyone then votes, with Approve representing a vote for the first person's proposal and Reject representing a vote for the second person's proposal.
+In case of a tie, the Team proposed by the person farther in the proposal order from the person who begins the 2nd round is chosen to go on the Quest.

+In an effort to make this balanced, there is to be absolutely no substantive discussion (e.g. "oh where *is* my Fail card?", "this should succeed right?", etc.) prior to all Quest cards being played.

+After the results of the 1st Quest are revealed, play begins with the person randomly selected to have the first proposal of the 2nd Round.

 #### Proposals per Round
 The number of proposals in each Round is now equal to one more than the number of Evil roles in the game.